mozilla-mobile/fenix/docs/telemetry.md

 ## Metrics ping

 Fenix creates and tries to send a "baseline" ping.
 It is defined inside the [`metrics.yaml`](https://github.com/mozilla-mobile/fenix/blob/master/app/metrics.yaml) file.
-This ping includes things like wether or not Fenix is currently the default browser.
+This ping includes things like whether or not Fenix is currently the default browser.

 ## Events